 Cafes and restaurants offer quality meal options, or you can enjoy a picnic in the park.
 Balmoral Beach doesn’t have a big swell so it’s ideal for young families.
 It’s also very popular with early morning swimmers, joggers and dog walkers.

 The surrounding bushland is home to local birdlife, and if you are very lucky, you may catch a dolphin visiting the harbour.

 Australia is famous for its beautiful coastal beaches, and if you speak to any Aussie, they will have a hidden gem or two up their sleeve.
 But I have to say Coogee has always been one of my favourites and here is why.

 Although you will find many surfers in and around this area, I have always found that Coogee’s waves are easier to swim in, as it isn’t as rough as it’s nearby beaches, so therefore it is one of our beaches of choice as a family.

 Coogee is located in Sydney’s eastern suburbs just over 8km from Sydney’s CBD, which makes it an ideal place to spend the day.
 Whether you choose to make it the start of your Coastal walk to Bondi or to spend the entire day there, Coogee has something for everyone.

-Many cafes and restaurants are scattered in and around the main streets here, and you are totally spoilt for choice, you can find anything from Healthy vegan style breakfast to the full-on English breakfast fry up, all eaten alfresco of course.
+Many cafes and restaurants are scattered in and around the main streets here, and you are totally spoilt for choice, you can find anything from a healthy vegan style breakfast to the full-on English breakfast fry up, all eaten alfresco of course.